 - The contractor’s obligation to get all necessary permits.

 - An outlined process for making changes or additions to the work detailed in the original contract.
+Make sure they are done in writing.

 - A detailed list of all materials including each product’s color, model, size, and brand.